AriFordsham/GHCWiki/building/unregisterised.md

 To do an unregisterised build, use the `--enable-unregisterised` flag when configuring.

 GHC will automatically do an unregisterised build on platforms that it knows don't currently have registerised support.
+See the variable `UnregisterisedDefault` in [configure.ac](/trac/ghc/browser/configure.ac)[](/trac/ghc/export/HEAD/ghc/configure.ac).

 The various part of GHC work with registerised and unregisterised as follows: